matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 the user, so they are aware of the change.

-If Alice is verified with Bob, and then Alice's cryptographic identity changes (i.e. Alice reset their master cross-signing key) then this is very important to
+If Alice is verified with Bob, and then Alice's cryptographic identity changes (i.e. Alice resets their master cross-signing key) then this is very important to
 Bob: Bob verified Alice because they care about proof that no-one is listening, and now someone could be.
 Bob can choose to **withdraw verification** (i.e.
 "demote" Alice from being verified), or **re-verify** with Alice.
 Until Bob does